-Classification: Five numbers, summing to unity, giving probability that the source belongs to the following five mutually exclusive categories:
+Classification: Four numbers, summing to unity, giving probability that the source belongs to the following five mutually exclusive categories:

 - BNS merger

 - NSBH merger

 - BBH merger

-- MassGap merger

 - Terrestrial (i.e., a chance background fluctuation or a glitch)

-The figure below shows the extent of the three astrophysical categories (BNS, NSBH, BBH, and MassGap) in terms of the component masses $m_1$ and $m_2$ .
+The figure below shows the extent of the three astrophysical categories (BNS, NSBH, and BBH) in terms of the component masses $m_1$ and $m_2$ .

-Note: By convention, the component masses are defined such that $m_1 \ge m_2$ , so that the primary compact object in the binary (i.e., component 1), is always more massive than the secondary compact object (i.e., component 2).
+By convention, the component masses are defined such that $m_1 \ge m_2$ , so that the primary compact object in the binary (i.e., component 1), is always more massive than the secondary compact object (i.e., component 2).

-In the mass diagram below, the upper diagonal region $m_1 < m_2$ is lightly shaded in order to indicate that the definitions of four mass classes (BNS, NSBH, BBH, MassGap) are symmetric in $m_1$ and $m_2$ .
+In the mass diagram below, the upper diagonal region $m_1 < m_2$ is lightly shaded in order to indicate that the definitions of four mass classes (BNS, NSBH, BBH) are symmetric in $m_1$ and $m_2$ .

-Properties: Probabilities that the source has each of the following properties, assuming that it is not noise (e.g., assuming that it is a BNS, NSBH, BBH, or MassGap merger):
+Properties: Probabilities that the source has each of the following properties, assuming that it is not noise (e.g., assuming that it is a BNS, NSBH, or BBH merger):

 - HasNS: The mass of one or more of the binary's two companion compact objects is consistent with a neutron star.
-Equivalently, the mass of the secondary or less massive compact object is consistent with a neutron star, $m_2 \leq 3M{\odot}$ . - HasRemnant: A non-zero amount of neutron star material remained outside the final remnant compact object (a necessary but not sufficient condition to produce certain kinds of electromagnetic emission such as a short GRB or a kilonova).
+Equivalently, the mass of the secondary or less massive compact object is consistent with a neutron star.
+The upper limit of the neutron star mass is marginalized over several neutron star equations of state (EOS). - HasRemnant: A non-zero amount of neutron star material remained outside the final remnant compact object (a necessary but not sufficient condition to produce certain kinds of electromagnetic emission such as a short GRB or a kilonova).
+Several neutron star EOSs are considered to compute the remnant mass and are marginalized over.